-The centrality of Productivity to all sectors of the African economy calls for concerted efforts and measures to reverse the declining trends in the productivity of third world economies.
-Hence the intervention of CeProd .
+The importance of productivity to all sectors of the African economy necessitates concerted efforts and measures to reverse third-world productivity declines.
+As a result, CeProd stepped in.

 1. Productivity Improvement Schemes